Bryce Mortlock: Environmental work

+Professional activity

-The Royal Australian Institute of Architects' (RAIA) National President Warren Kerr on Bryce Mortlock: "Bryce Mortlock was well-known for his energetic support of the architectural profession and the RAIA, and for his willingness to speak out on matters of importance, especially as they affected good design," Mr Kerr said.
+The Royal Australian Institute of Architects National President Warren Kerr described Bryce Mortlock: "Bryce Mortlock was well-known for his energetic support of the architectural profession and the RAIA, and for his willingness to speak out on matters of importance, especially as they affected good design," Mr Kerr said.
 "The contributions he made as the RAIA’s NSW Chapter President from 1970–1972 and RAIA National President from 1975–1976 will long be remembered".
 "He was also widely known as a talented architect of the highest order, who justly received awards for his work on more than one continent."